tentwentyfour/nextcloud-link/README.md

 > Gets the user information.

 ### Groups
-The following methods are available on `client.groups`
+The following methods are available on `client.groups`:

 `getSubAdmins(groupId: string): Promise<string[]>`
 > Gets a list of all the users that are a Sub Admin of the group.